Saxes, vocals, percussion, recorder, flute, Irish tin whistle

 He credits his ability to sing various styles of music to the years he spent listening to a wide variety of music in his room as he attempted to mimic his heroes.
 In his early twenties, he met the members of Flip Like Wilson and auditioned for them in June of 1995.
 27 years later, he remains a member.

 “When we get together and talk about music, that’s where I know my bandmates best.
 It’s nice to find yourself in the position to play music in front of people, especially in such cool places.
 I get to be on stage with my friends that I respect and admire, and we get to move people.
 There’s no group of musicians I’d rather play with.”

 Bass, vocals, acoustic guitar, sound, and lights

-“I had done a handful of 4-piece band jobs with (drummer) Bob, when he asked if I might be interested in stepping into the role of bassist for Flip,” Kevin says.
+“I had done a handful of 4-piece band jobs with (drummer) Bob when he asked if I might be interested in stepping into the role of bassist for Flip,” Kevin says.
 “I suppose that I was in the right place at the right time to get that invite.
-After 6 years, I still learn something new, every time I meet up with these world-class musicians.”
+After 7 years, I still learn something new every time I meet up with these world-class musicians.”

-Billy started learning guitar at the age of 12…inspired by his Father (Walt Neill Sr.).
-He started playing clubs professionally at the age of 19 in Philadelphia for various original music artists (Patti Shea, Audio Mob, Amy Carr).
-During that period he was able to open for major artists such as Styx, The O’Jays, and Freddie Jackson at Philadelphia’s Tower Theater, The Academy of Music, and The Mann Music Center.
+Inspired by his father, Billy started learning guitar at the age of 12.
+He started playing clubs professionally at the age of 19 in Philadelphia for various original music artists including Patti Shea, Audio Mob, and Amy Carr.
+During that period, he was able to open for major artists such as Styx, The O’Jays, and Freddie Jackson at Philadelphia’s Tower Theater, The Academy of Music, and The Mann Music Center.